Sonny Parsons: Personal life

 Parsons was the founder and president of the Allied Forces of the Philippines Civilian Volunteers (AFPCIV), a Non-Governmental Organization (NGO) whose mission is focused on humanitarian response and anti-crime operations throughout the Philippines.
-In a robbery incident, he pursued and killed 2 of the robbery suspects.
+On the morning of July 18, 2002, Parsons thwarted an attempted robbery by six men at his family home in Marikina, killing two of them and injuring another.
+On May 29, 2004, Parsons' newly-bought car was alleged to have been used in the non-fatal bombing of the house of Barangay San Roque chairman Benjamin Cruz earlier that day, leading to Parsons being briefly arrested, though prosecutor Linda Conus immediately ordered him released for further investigation.

 Parsons was an advocate of responsible gun ownership and shared his expertise in tactical and defensive shooting.
 In his last years, he served as a consultant in the National Bureau of Investigations.

 Parsons was also an active member of the Law Enforcers Riders Association of the Philippines.

 Death

-Parsons died on May 10, 2020 due to heart attack caused by heat stroke in Tayabas City, Quezon Province.
+Parsons died on May 10, 2020, due to heart attack caused by heat stroke in Tayabas, Quezon.